gaearon/react-hot-loader/README.md

 # Deprecation note

-React-Hot-Loader was your friendly neightbour, living outside of React.
+React-Hot-Loader was your friendly neighbour, living outside of React.
 But it was limiting it's powers and causing not the greatest experience.
 It's time to make a next step.

 **React-Hot-Loader is expected to be replaced by [React Fast Refresh](https://github.com/facebook/react/issues/16604)**.
 Please remove React-Hot-Loader if Fast Refresh is currently supported on your environment.